Samaria in the Bible

 Verse ConceptsList Of Kings Of Israel

-He also took all of the gold and silver and all the vessels found [in] the temple of Yahweh and in the treasury rooms of the palace of the king, as well as the {hostages}; then he returned to Samaria.
+and took all the gold and the silver and all the vessels that were found in the house of Yahweh, and in the treasuries of the house of the king, and hostages, - and returned to Samaria.

 Verse ConceptsGoldStoringMoney For The TempleTaking Mixed Metals